Sirage-t/react-chrome-extension-MV3/README.md

 Four default 'pages' are provided out of the box, `popup`, `options`, `newtab`, and `onboarding`.
 To get started:

 1. Clean manifest.json — see [Manifest](#manifest)
+2. Delete pages that you don't need (eg 'onboarding', 'newtab' etc)
-2. Start by editing the `App.tsx` in the desired default page
+3. Start by editing the `App.tsx` in the desired default page
-3. Or, create your own custom page — see [Custom Pages](#custom-pages)
+4. Or, create your own custom page — see [Custom Pages](#custom-pages)
-4. Enjoy coding :)
+5. Enjoy coding :)

 ### Custom Pages